 ReliefF is used for random selection of instances for feature weight calculation [153].
 It finds a candidate set by filtering out many unimportant features and hence reducing the computational load.
 This feature selection technique is able to effectively provide quality estimates of attributes in problems with dependencies between attributes.
 ReliefF finds the weights of predictors in the case where the response is a multiclass categorical variable.
-The algorithm penalizes the predictors that give different values to neighbors of the same class, and rewards predictors that give different values to neighbors of different classes.
-The algorithm was extensively evaluated and many enhanced versions were also proposed in different works, an example of a different implementation of the ReliefF algorithm figures in the study [154].
+The algorithm penalizes the predictors that give different values to neighbors of the same class, and rewards predictors that give different values to neighbors of different works, an example of a different implementation of the ReliefF algorithm figures in the study [154].